 Daily army business

 Steffen: So we were a group of five people in with similar background than I had.
 Everybody was doing their three years and had a plan to study within the immediate group that I was working in.
 Our responsibility was basically the the phone system itself, at least partially.
 We had a civil employee that was doing most of the work.
 He was way more more qualified to do that than we were like,, our just our apprenticeship and being 18 or 19.
 So he did most of the work.
 But but all of the like,, maintenance of going to some of these offices of the generals or,, the high officers when the phone is broken.
-Or when some of their their stuff wasn’t working well, we had to go there and exchange either the phone or repair it in place or whatever was necessary.
+Or when some of their their stuff was not working well, we had to go there and exchange either the phone or repair it in place or whatever was necessary.

 And then there were also these like central systems where,, all the cables were coming in and being routed to whatever place within the barracks and all of that.
 So maintaining that was a large part of our job.
 And this was like a 24 hour job.
 So you had to be like not only in the barracks, but also at your desk, so to say, for 24 hours.